 Hannco P.A.J.
 Bakker

-I am Team Lead Sampling for ARISE with strong interests in taxonomy, systematics, evolution and marine invertebrates.
+I am Collection Manager of the Invertebrate collections, more specifically the fluid collections.
+I have strong interests in taxonomy, systematics, evolution and marine invertebrates.
 I obtained my MSc in Biology at the University of Leiden (2015).
 Since 2012, I have been very interested in marine invertebrates, especially molluscs.
 Since then I do research on Triphorids, a group of left-coiled marine snails (Mollusca: Triphoridae).
-Since 2015, I have a strong interest in the Dutch flora and fauna.
-My work at the Naturalis collection started in 2016 and since September 2021 I work as Team Lead Sampling.
+Nonetheless, my interest in marine organisms is large as well unravelling mysterious in our enormous collections.
+My work at the Naturalis collection started in 2016 and since February 2023 I work as Collection Manager.

 Keywords